martijndwars/spoofax-gradle-plugin/README.md

 The plugin defines the following tasks:

 * `cleanLanguage`: Clean the Spoofax language.
-This task is made a dependency of `clean`.
+This task is a dependency of `clean`.
-* `compileLanguage`: Build the Spoofax language.
-This task is made a dependency of `assemble`.
+* `compileLanguage`: Compile the Spoofax language.
+This task is a dependency of `assemble`.
+* `archiveLanguage`: Archive the Spoofax language.
+This task depends on `compileLanguage` and is a dependency of `assemble`.

+If `:projectA` has a [project lib dependency](https://docs.gradle.org/current/userguide/multi_project_builds.html#sec:project_jar_dependencies) on `:projectB` in the `sourceLanguage` configuration, then `:projectA:compileLanguage` depends on `:projectB:archiveLanguage`.
+This ensures that all project dependencies are built before the depending project is built.

 ### Configurations

-The plugin defines two dependency configurations:
+The plugin defines three dependency configurations:

+* `compileLanguage`: a configuration holding all the compile dependencies.
+* `sourceLanguage`: a configuration holding all the source dependencies.
-* `compileLanguage`
+* `language`: a convenience configuration that extends `compileLanguage` and `sourceLanguage`.
-* `sourceLanguage`

 The plugin defines one artifact configuration:

 * `spoofaxLanguage`

-The `spoofaxLanguage` configuration contains the built Spoofax language (.spoofax-language) file.
+The `spoofaxLanguage` configuration contains the built Spoofax language (.spoofax-language) artifact.
 The `assemble` configuration is made to extend the `spoofaxLanguage` configuration.

-### Artifacts

-The plugin defines an `spx` artifact that contains the result of building the Spoofax language, i.e. the `.spoofax-language` file.

-### Software Components

-The plugin defines a `components.spx` that contains the `spx` artifact.